 Some people with Parkinson’s disease (PD) may experience shortness of breath.
 There is no clear cause underlying respiratory dysfunction in PD, its frequency or the effect that medications have on respiration.
 Several reasons for shortness of breath in PD include:

-- “Wearing off” is a common experience among people with PD who have been taking levodopa for several years.
+- “Wearing off” is a common experience among people with PD who have been taking The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. for several years.
 These occur when the medication benefit wears off and PD symptoms (including shortness of breath) return before the next dose.

 - Respiratory dyskinesia refers to an occurrence of irregular and rapid breathing when levodopa medications reach their peak effect.
 These may accompanied by involuntary body movements, typically experienced as Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s..